Homeland Security Committee

 - Committee Leadership:

-- The President of AFCEA will appoint a Chair and Vice Chair from the membership of the committee.
+- The President/CEO of AFCEA will appoint a Chair and Vice Chair from the membership of the committee.
 The Chair may appoint other Committee leadership as required for subcommittees and specific functions.

-- The term for the Chairs and Vice Chair will be two years and may be renewed for an additional year.
+- The term for the Chair and Vice Chair will be two years and may be renewed for an additional year.